Xheid/graphql-golang-apitemplate/readme.md

 # Graph gophers API template for beginners

-Template to build clean API with graph-gophers package using go, graphql and postgresql
+Template to build clean API with graph-gophers package using go, graphql and postgresql.

 ## Getting started

 This template is for beginners it doesn't manage production environment.
-The main goal is to provide the simpliest template you can find to make it understandable for new people in golang and/or graphql.
+The main goal is to provide the simpliest template you can find, to make it understandable for new people in golang and/or graphql.
 [You can find doc and examples on how to use graph-gophers graphql package there.](https://github.com/graph-gophers/graphql-go)

 ### Install packages

-Go to root directory of the template and use this command line to install all packages dependancies you need
+Go to the root directory of the template and use this command line to install all packages dependancies you need :

 ```
 go get ./...